AY2223S1-CS2103T-W16-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list guests
+1. User request to list guests
 2. GuestBook shows a list of guests
-3. User requests to delete a specific guest in the list
+3. User request to delete a specific guest in the list
 4. GuestBook deletes the guest

     Use case ends.